cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 or Specializations.

-To further Expertise Areas refer to the EAL Table to look up the cost PP for the new EAL..
+To further Expertise Areas refer to the EAL Table to look up the cost PP for the new EAL.
 Remember to consider the Mastery Gate.

-The possibility to unlock Specializations come at the governing EAL.
-Of 4, 8, and 12.
-Each Specialization Level costs 3 PP, opening up new possibilities and boni for certain tasks.
+To get a new specialization costs 3 PP. This makes the player an Apprentice at the specialization.
+Advancing the specialization to Journeyman or Master costs 3 PP each.
+The player most have an equal level in the governing Expertise Area to be able to advance the specialization.

 PP will be awarded after each session, usually around 2.
 This may be modified depending on various conditions.
 The characters my have